tomtzook/frc-learn-docs/control-systems/motion-profiling.md

 The acceleration is marked in _Green_.
 Velocity in _Red_ and Position in _Blue_.

 Notice the insane magnitude of the acceleration at the start and how quickly it is reached.
 As this is a simulation, not damage is done, but on a real system...
-For the record, the acceleration peaks at around `2500` _Degrees per second per second_.
+For the record, the acceleration peaks at around `2500` _Degrees per second per second_ and is reached in virtually an instance.

 Now the same simulation, but with the appliance of controlled motion.